dataronio/Concurrency-flock/README.md

    The results of the run should now make sense.

-5. Short answer: Why is it working?
+5. **Short answer**: Why is it working?
 How has adding locks fixed the problems you noted in question 1?
 How is overall performance of the application affected?